sheilsarda/Robotics_Fundamentals/Lab3/rrt_pseudocode.md

 generate new path from start position
 1. If no collision on any waypoint in the path, then the robot body does not collide

+## Pseudocode for planning in C space

+1. Why plan in configuration space
+1. How does collision detection work in configuration space -> Given q0-q5 (randomly sampled)
+    -> Detect if valid configuration (within joint limits) -> Plug into FK to get XYZ
+    -> send to detectObstacle function

+## Pseudocode for isCollided

+1. Take in q values to compute joint positions
+1. use collision function to detect if any joint is inside an obstacle

+## Given an XYZ path, convert use the cubic method to compute